squaresLab/security-repair-benchmarks/README.md

 What files should I add to coverage-files?
 ..........................................

-You should add the translation unit that provides :code:`main` for the specific binary that is under repair.
+You should add the translation unit that provides `main` for the specific binary that is under repair.
 Other files should not be added.
 If multiple source files from the same binary are instrumented, compilation will fail due to multiple definitions.